 Development & Economic Impact

 Rocky Mountain Metropolitan Airport (RMMA), a reliever for Denver International Airport, is located just minutes from downtown Denver and Boulder, a region that is experiencing abundant growth.
-The influx of business development in northwest Denver has spawned two business parks on the airport’s borders: Interlocken to the north and Westmoor to the south.
+RMMA is offering up approximately 600 acres of airport land for development as part of the Verve Innovation Park.
+170 acres of land adjacent to the airfield are reserved for aeronautical ground-leases, while the remainder is for-sale property for mixed-use, office and industrial uses.

 If you have any questions regarding Airport Development, please contact the airport at 303-271-4850.